Eliana Rubashkyn: Biography

 Rubashkyn was born in Colombia to a Ukrainian mother who had moved there in the 1970s.

-She has described her heritage as a convergence of Eastern European, Jewish, Soviet, Indigenous Muisca.
-Her mother, Tamara Vyacheslavovna Rubashkina, was a Soviet-trained pediatrician and daughter of Lida Rubashkina, a World War II nurse, and Vyacheslav Rubashkin, a decorated Russian-Jewish veteran of the Battle of Stalingrad who participated in the liberation of several concentration camps in Eastern Europe.
+She has described her heritage as a convergence of Eastern European, Jewish, Soviet, and Indigenous Muisca.
+Her mother, Tamara Vyacheslavovna Rubashkina, was a Soviet-trained pediatrician and daughter of Lida Rubashkina, a World War II Doctor, and Vyacheslav Rubashkin, a decorated Russian-Jewish veteran of the Battle of Stalingrad who participated in the liberation of several concentration camps in Eastern Europe.

 She was born with the intersex condition of partial androgen insensitivity syndrome and was assigned male at birth.

-In 2011, Rubashkyn obtained her degree in pharmacy and chemistry at the National University of Colombia, and speaks five languages fluently.
+In 2011, Rubashkyn obtained her degree in pharmacy and chemistry at the National University of Colombia and speaks five languages fluently.
 After studying molecular biology in the University of Granada, she was granted a scholarship to develop postgraduate studies in public health at the Taipei Medical University, and at the same time started her transition and gender-affirming care in Taiwan.
-Rubashkyn identified that being stabbed in Colombia was catalyst for her decision to seek higher education elsewhere.
+Rubashkyn identified that being stabbed in Colombia was a catalyst for her decision to seek higher education elsewhere.